linehanMatt/tmp-content/knowledge-base/7.old-kb/building-a-narrative-native-app.md

 Utilize this workflow when the Narrative UI iFrame renders your app UI.

-1. The Narrative App Framework will call the UI with an API access\_token that is authenticated to the App User’s company.
+The Narrative App Framework will call the UI with an API access\_token that is authenticated to the App User’s company.
 The permissions and scope of this token are restricted to those that your App permissioned at install time.
-2. Tacklebox handles the API token natively if the App is called in an iFrame.
-After the app has been initialized in _nioInitializeApplication_, use the App's _nioOpenAPI_ property on the global Vue object to access API services with any permissions granted to the app in the manifest.
-You can read more about that property [here](https://docs.narrative.dev/tacklebox/bootstrap/open-api.html).

 ### How can I get started?